nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 <a id="product-scope"></a>
 ## Appendix A - Product scope
 ### Target user profile

-This product is for people who share kitchen space and ingredients with other cooks.
+* shares kitchen space and ingredients with other cooks.
+* can type fast
+* is comfortable using CLI apps
+* prefers typing

 ### Value proposition